 The funny Argentinian guys I met in Costa Rica who helped me to catch my first Latin American waves, the friendly Dutch girl that made me feel at home in Samara, the Dutch guy I travelled across the border with to Nicaragua.
 Memories come to my mind of how we ended up on a dark empty beach in Popoyo, playing Jack Johnson while searching for accommodation in the middle of nowhere.

-For me the best part of traveling on your own is the freedom.
+For me, the best part of travelling on your own is freedom.
 You can go wherever you want, whenever you want.
 If you don’t like a place or the people, you just pack your things and move on to the next place.
 But sometimes it can feel lonely too.
 Especially when you’re surrounded by people you can’t connect with.
-When you stay at a hostel in Costa Rica surrounded by 16 year old girls who are getting drunk on Smirnoff ice and you ask yourself ‘What the hell am I doing here?’
+When you stay at a hostel in Costa Rica surrounded by 16-year-old girls who are getting drunk on Smirnoff ice and you ask yourself ‘What the hell am I doing here?’

-Traveling is adventure and most of the time that’s fun.
+Travelling is an adventure and mostly it’s fun.
 But sometimes it’s not.
 Like the time I got stuck in Lima for 10 days because I couldn’t board my flight to Nicaragua from Peru, because I didn’t have the right vaccine and nobody would help me.
 Or that time I almost got kidnapped in Lima by a man who at first seemed nice and helpful.

 Or the time I got kicked off a local bus in Sri Lanka in the mountains while it was pouring rain and thunder and getting dark.
 I was standing alone in the middle of nowhere as the only foreigner, dark eyes staring at me.
 No guesthouses around and not knowing if the next bus would come.
 In those moments, you wish you weren’t alone.
 But luckily I can always rely on my intuition to get me out of messy situations.
 And you always meet kind people who are willing to help you.

-Traveling can be confronting at times.
+Travelling can be confronting at times.
 It’s not all beautiful beaches and sunrises.
 You see lots of poverty, young children working in the streets, you see how tourism fucks up the environment, piles of plastic on beautiful beaches, animals treated badly.
-And then there’s the annoying guys catcalling you, making you feel uneasy at times.
+And then there are the annoying guys catcalling you, making you feel uneasy at times.

-Traveling makes you appreciate how much you have and how lucky you really are.
+Travelling makes you appreciate how much you have and how lucky you are.
 When the friendly Balinese man from my homestay asks me what I do back home and I tell him I quit my job to travel, I quickly realise he would never be able to do this.

-Traveling teaches you so much.
+Travelling teaches you so much.
 About yourself, about the world, about people.
-It makes you feel connected, not only to yourself, but to the people and the world around you.
+It makes you feel connected, not only to yourself but to the people and the world around you.
 Even if you don’t speak the same language, the language of kindness and laughter is a universal one.
 It teaches you to be humble, feel grateful and to see the world as it is.